 What Does It All Mean?

 It seems like most folks have a vague idea about what socialization is.
-More people are enrolling in puppy class and this is a great thing.
+More people are enrolling in puppy classes and this is a great thing.
 But what is it really and why does it matter?
 What does it mean specifically for a new puppy person and the dog now in their charge?

 There is a small window of time in a pup’s early development where, what happens or does not happen, will have a significant impact on his entire life.